MelonKami/Machine-Learning-Race-Game/README.md

 ## Key binds:

+* Here's a list of the current keybinds that are in-game

 | Keybinds      | Description     |
 | :------------- | :------------------------------ |
 | E | Quits game and exites window |